One Night in an Empty Office with My Married Boss Destroyed the Career I Had Dreamed of My Whole Life.

 The next morning, everything seemed normal.
 The report was approved without any edits or comments.
 The boss acted as if we hadn’t worked on this report late into the night together.

-But the air in the office was thick and toxic.
+But the air in the office was thick and bitter.
 I could feel the eyes on my back as soon as I walked in.
 People fell silent as I walked into the kitchen.
 Then the “jokes” started.
 One manager looked at me and smiled: “Some people get promoted because they’re smart, others because they stay up late for private lessons.”

 My heart was pounding like it was going to burst.
 I looked up and saw half the office watching me through the transparent walls.
 Some were smiling.
 Others were looking away in disgust.